vgdc-ucsd/VGDC-Website/posts/tinyware-The-2025-Experience.md

 ## Special Thanks

-Thank you to everyone who agreed to speak for the blog during TinyWare, we really appreciate that you took the time to in the middle of such a busy event.
+Thank you to everyone who agreed to speak for the blog during tinyware, we really appreciate that you took the time to in the middle of such a busy event.
 We'd also like to thank Red Bull for sponsoring the event!

 Most importantly, we at VGDC would like to thank everyone in the community for helping us make this such an amazing year.
 Thank you all for reading, we hope to see you again in the fall!